Benzo Detox Treatment

 - Solution Focused Therapy – is an approach interested in solutions that can be quickly implemented with a simple first step leading to further positive consequences.

 Dual Diagnosis Treatment

 Someone with a Xanax addiction may take up to 20 or 30 pills per day.
-If the user decides to stop the Xanax dosages, they may experience withdrawal effects such as anxiety, restlessness, insomnia, and tremors.
+If the user stops the Xanax dosages, they may experience withdrawal effects such as anxiety, restlessness, insomnia, and tremors.
 The development of tolerance and withdrawal are indications of addiction.
-If you or a loved one are struggling with long-term Xanax and alcohol addiction and a co-occurring mental health condition such as anxiety and depression, contact one of our helpful benzo detox treatment specialists today.
+Contact one of our helpful benzo detox treatment specialists today if you or a loved one are struggling with long-term Xanax and alcohol addiction and a co-occurring mental health condition such as anxiety and depression.
 We Level Up can provide information on dual diagnosis and detox programs that may fit your specific needs.